-Bulgaria remains in the top 10 poorest countries in the EU, with many people living in extreme poverty, especially amongst the Roma communities.
+Bulgaria remains one of the poorest countries in the EU, with many people living in extreme poverty, especially amongst the Roma communities.

-WOW supports projects in Plovdiv and Sliven, actively educating girls about the dangers of human trafficking, and encouraging them to get a good education so that they have employment opportunities.
+Partnering with Logos Global Vision, WOW supports projects in Plovdiv and Sliven, actively educating girls about the dangers of human trafficking, and encouraging them to get a good education so that they have employment opportunities.
 Our aim is to show them that they have value and worth, and for them to have a better future.
-WOW works with volunteers who visit local state orphanages, working with the abandoned and neglected children.
-These volunteers also hold after school education programmes within Roma Communities.

-WOW has now worked in Bulgaria for several years, supporting our partner organisation to help orphans, to educate girls from disadvantaged communities about the dangers of trafficking and helping to educate children from the Roma Communities.
+WOW has worked in Bulgaria for several years, supporting our partner Logos Global Vision to help orphans, to educate girls from disadvantaged communities about the dangers of trafficking, and to educate children from the Roma communities.